carlosonunez/resume/resume.md

 : **10th Magnitude**
 : Dallas, TX (and other locations)

+**10th Magnitude was acquired by Cognizant Technology Solutions in September 2020.**

 All the Azure, all the time!

 5/2017-6/2020
 : **Contino**, _Technical Principal_
 : Dallas, TX (and other locations)

+**Contino was acquired by Cognizant Technology Solutions in October 2019.**

 At Contino, I focused on building high-performance, cross-functional teams to help large enterprises get to production more quickly and providing high-quality technical solutions to tough problems.